raj-ch017/raj-ch017.github.io/_pages/projects.md

   <a id="{{ category }}" href=".#{{ category }}">
     <h2 class="category">{{ category }}</h2>
   </a>

+  {% if category == "work" %}
+    <p>This section contains projects related to work.</p>
+  {% elsif category == "fun" %}
+    <p>One of my goals is to learn new things, using online resources like lectures from YouTube, MIT OCW, and courses from EdX and Coursera.
+This section will track that journey.</p>
+  {% endif %}

   {% assign categorized_projects = site.projects | where: "category", category %}
   {% assign sorted_projects = categorized_projects | sort: "importance" %}
   <!-- Generate cards for each project -->